Serbian quick-firing field artillery

 After the Balkan Wars the Serbian Army tested also a 8cm Rheinmetall mountain gun, and according with Franz KOSAR, Gebirgsartillerie…, p.
 71-72 bought some of these guns as 8cm mountain guns L/17 M. 14.
 But about this powerful, but too heavy, gun I was not able to find any reference in any other sources.

 Serbia got three successive loans from France for the purchase of artillery and for some railway equipment.
 Due to the diplomatic obstacles first deliveries took place almost two years later than expected.
 Indeed Austria put an economic embargo to Serbia, angry because Serbs did not accept its own Skoda field guns, and closed the frontier, so deliveries must be done via Salonika.
 But the Turks made problems too, aware what is a final purpose for this guns.
-The first order was signed on 31 December 1906 for 47 field batteries (180 field and 8 horse artillery guns), with 12 ammunition wagons and 3000 rounds per battery, and 9 mountain batteries with 100 packs and 3000 rounds per battery.
+The first order was signed on 31 December 1906 for 47 field batteries (180 field and 8 horse artillery guns, with 16 barrels and 6 carriage as reserve), with 12 ammunition wagons and 3000 rounds per battery, and 9 mountain batteries (36 guns with 5 barrels and 3 carriage as reserve) 100 packs and 3000 rounds per battery.

 The first guns arrived only in 1908-09 and were destined for the five “First call” infantry divisions, the core of Serbian army, for the Cavalry division and for one mountain artillery regiment.